In Luke 11:1, we read:

 asked, “Will you teach me to pray like that?”
 What a compliment!

 Second, the disciples pointed out that John the Baptist had taught his disciples how to pray.
 The Bible describes John the Baptist as a man who lived in the great outdoors, wore strange clothes, ate odd food, preached fiery sermons, and baptized great multitudes in the Jordan river.
 He even baptized Jesus.
 But we don’t usually think of him as having his own followers (disciples).
-We don’t think of him as being a great man of prayer either.
+We don’t think of him as being a great man of prayer, either.
 Nevertheless, you must have expertise in a field to be able to instruct others.

 Third, notice that prayer is something that can be taught.
 A person can learn how to pray.
 I’ve always found tremendous encouragement in this simple truth.
 Prayer is not an inborn talent or spiritual gift that you either have or don’t have.
 It’s not like a musical bent or an artistic ability.
 You don’t have to be a certain height or weight.
 It’s not limited to a particular skin color or race.
 Nobody is a “natural” at prayer.
 We all need to become students in this class.
 And, fortunately, we can.

 With that said, there is a difference between merely enrolling in a class and fully embracing the class.
 I remember a French class I took in high school.
 I only enrolled in the class to please my guidance counselor.
 Some colleges required two foreign language courses for admittance, and French was the only option my school offered at the time.
-That was my sole reason for taking the class because I had no interest whatsoever in learning to speak French.
+That was my sole reason for taking the class.
+I certainly had no interest in learning to speak French.
 I resented having to sit at that desk, and it was absolute torture for me to drag myself into that classroom in the afternoons.

 It should come as no shock then that I bombed out of the class.
 Even though I was an honor student, I felt lucky to pull out a D- for the first six weeks of the class.
 Frankly, my teacher was generous even with that grade.